aerni/statamic-advanced-seo/README.md

 This addon automatically generates sitemaps for your collections and taxonomies.
 The sitemaps are organized in a sitemap index so you only have to submit one URL to Google Search Console.
 The sitemap index can be found at `yourwebsite.com/sitemap.xml`.

 ### Exclude From Sitemap
 You may want to exclude specific collections and taxonomies from the sitemap.
 Simply navigate to `SEO -> Site -> Indexing` and change the settings to your liking.
 You can also remove a specific entry or term from the sitemap by disabling the toggle in the SEO tab.
-If you don’t want to use the sitemap feature at all, simply disable it in the config file.
+If an entry or term has noindex enabled, it will be removed from the sitemap as well.
+Lastly, if you don’t want to use the sitemap feature at all, simply disable it in the config file.

 ### Custom Sitemaps
-You can also generate your own custom sitemaps.
-This comes in handy if you have custom routes outside of Statamic.
-See the example below for instructions on how to create your sitemap.
-This code has to go within a Service Provider to make sure it gets executed on every request.
+You can generate your own custom sitemaps, which comes in handy if you have custom routes outside of Statamic.
+See the example below for instructions on how to create a sitemap.
+This code has to go within a Service Provider to make sure the sitemap is loaded with each request.

 ```php
 use Aerni\AdvancedSeo\Facades\Sitemap;